COSCS340/Growlist-App/FINAL_REPORT.md

+# Growlist, an app for tracking your collection of plants!
+**Team name: Growlist-App**
-# Growlist-App -- Steven Engel, Alex Wilkinson, Brandon Yen, Casey Lemon
+**Team Members: Steven Engel, Alex Wilkinson, Brandon Yen, Casey Lemon**

 Introduction
 =====
-### Project Intro
-Create an app that allows the user to add, view, update, and share their collection of plants.
+### What it is?
+An Android app to track a user's collection of plants along with info related to each individual plant, such as pictures and notes

 ### Motivation
-A group member has a hobby of collecting plants and realized there were no apps available that would make this process easier, beside the bloated use of Excel.
+A group member has a hobby of collecting plants and realized there were no apps available that would make this process easier.
+So, being able to develop an app for tracking and managing large collections of plants for enthusiasts would solve this problem.

 ### Our Approach
+1. Build core functions of apps to have a minimal functioning app

+2. Add individual features
-1. Created displaying of single plants

-	We created a UI to just display a single plant entry and basic information about it.
+	- **Created displaying of single plants**: We created a UI to just display a single plant entry and basic information about it.
 This was used as a UI test to see what we wanted the app to look like.

-2. Created list viewing of plants

-	We then enabled viewing of multiple plant entries for the user.
+	- **Created list viewing of plants**: We then enabled viewing of multiple plant entries for the user.

-3. Rudimentary data storage options

-	Since the core of the app is supposed to store all of the user's plant entries, we needed to create a basic version of a storage system.
+	- **Rudimentary data storage options**: Since the core of the app is supposed to store all of the user's plant entries, we needed to create a basic version of a storage system.
 This was done using Android's Room database (more about in Technology section).

-### Interruptions
+### Conclusions
-Some features we were not able to get to due to time constraints, the most notable one would be a cloud sharing feature.
+Because of our approach, we were capable of finishing a majority of the features we orginally planned for.
+Building our core app, or our app at its most basic version, allowed for us to focus on finishing that quickly then moving onto our more notable features.

 Customer Value
 ==============